How is Zeffy free?

 1. Google

-A well-known name in the corporate world, Google grants $200 million to nonprofit organizations and social enterprises globally that support marginalized communities.
+A well-known name in the corporate world, Google grants $200 million to nonprofit organizations and social enterprises globally that support underserved communities.
+In 2025, Google.org invested more than $10 million in grants to support nonprofits through generative AI.

-What's even better is that its program matches personal donations to nonprofits and money employees raise - particularly by participating in charity events such as marathons, walks, or bike rides.
+Even better, its program matches personal product donations to nonprofits and money employees raise - particularly by participating in charity events such as marathons, walks, or bike rides.

 Mission Affinity

-Google supports organizations dedicated to using technology to bring about social and environmental change.
+Google supports organizations that use technology to bring about social and environmental change.
 It also helps educational charities ensure that underprivileged children have access to education.

 Other Giving Programs